Calligraffiti: A search for identity

 The widespread use of Arabic calligraphy outside the Middle East is often a result of political and social dynamics.
 Colonization and immigration has led to an identity crisis in many people, one the artist El Seed often talks about.
 He says his style developed from his struggle to fit in; the feeling that while he was not French, he was not fully Tunisian either.
 The legacy of colonization has created hybrid identities, especially in Europe, but has also allowed other cultures to be exposed to Middle Eastern cultures.
 As a result, artists like Julien Breton and L'atlas have adopted the Arabic script style.
 Artists like Aerosol Arabic or Haji Noor Deen turned to Arabic calligraffiti after they converted to Islam.
 Many artists use calligraffiti to reconnect with cultural and historical identities that they lost, or as a way to find a new identity.

 Artists

 Calligraffiti is a relatively new term and graffiti is still taboo in parts of the Middle East and Asia, and as a result many calligraffiti artists are anonymous or rely on pseudonyms.
 Additionally, many calligraphers have created calligraffiti pieces, even though it is not their primary focus.
 In 2015, Niels Shoe Meulman created the Calligraffiti Ambassadors with the aim of expanding the movement and creating a community of calligraffiti artists.
 The group has already grown since its inception and includes artists from all over the world.
+One of the emerging names in Brazil is IGOD996, known for developing a distinct style of abstract calligraffiti blending gothic letterforms and contemporary visual rhythms.

 They exhibited some of their work at the Affenfaust Gallery in Hamburg, Germany.